 When going on these first dates, it is best just to be cautiously optimistic.
 Keeping your expectations low lets you avoid disappointment.

-6. DON’T share too much too soon
+Don’t share too much too soon

 When you first meet your online date, the most important thing is to get to know them better and share more details about yourself as well.
 Just be careful with what and how much you share.

 So take baby steps as you did when you first started the online dating journey.
-With time, you will get to know more about your love interest and build a relationship that could land you on the online dating success story list.
+With time, you will get to know more about your love interest and build a relationship that could land you on the online dating sites’ success story list.